Living up to the hype: Dressel wins 1st individual gold

 Katie Ledecky got another shot at Ariarne Titmus, but this time neither won gold.
 China knocked off both the Americans and the Australians with a world-record performance in the 4x200-meter freestyle relay.

-All three teams went faster than the previous mark, but it was China that earned the second world record of these games despite a blistering anchor leg from Ledecky.
+All three teams went faster than the previous mark, but it was China that earned the second world record of the Tokyo Games despite a blistering anchor leg from Ledecky.

 Dressel was golden.
-As is his style, the 24-year-old Floridian dove into the pool and came up with the lead.
-He was still ahead at the lone flip, and grittily turned away Chalmers bid' for a second straight gold.
+As is his style, the 24-year-old Floridian dived into the pool and popped out of the water with the lead.
+He was still ahead at the lone flip, and grittily turned away Chalmers' bid for a second straight gold.

 Dressel's winning time was an Olympic record of 47.02 seconds — a mere six-hundredths ahead of Chalmers, who had to settle for a silver this time.